Google Cardboard Review

 This offers limited control, but it did work reliably.
 This headset can track your motion as you look around in all directions, but won't monitor any motion as you walk around.
 The motion tracking as you looked around seemed reasonably accurate.
 However, this headset also lacks a handheld remote, so no method of interacting with it there.

 Next up, we had our Visual Immersiveness set of tests.
 These tests took credit for 25% of the total score for the Cardboard, based on the sharpness, resolution, and overall image quality for each headset, as well as if it sufficiently blocked out ambient light.
-The Cardboard scored alright in this metric, earning a 6 out of 10 and comparing somewhat favorably with the rest of the pack, as shown below.
+The Cardboard scored alright in this metric, earning a 6 out of 10.

 The Cardboard does not have any form-fitting material around the area your face contacts, so it does let in a decent amount of ambient light — enough where it could be distracting.
 The resolution and sharpness of the image are dependent on the phone used, but we found that it was quite good when using a Google Pixel XL phone.
 The overall image quality is quite good, though the field of view is a little on the narrow side, about 90°.

 Next up in our testing process is our Comfort metric, comprising 20% of the overall score as well.
-We evaluated the level of ventilation present, whether or not you could wear glasses when using the headset, and how comfortable it is to wear the headset for a long period of time.
-The Cardboard didn't do amazingly well in this metric, meriting a 4 out of 10 for its performance.
-The chart below shows how this compares to the rest of the models in the group.
+We evaluated the level of ventilation present, whether or not you could wear glasses when using the headset, and how comfortable it is to wear the headset for a long period.
+The Cardboard didn't do amazingly well in this metric, comparing unfavorably with the rest of the headsets in the group.

-The Cardboard isn't terribly comfortable to wear, as you have to hold it against your face and the edges of the cardboard will press into the sides of your face in an uncomfortable manner.
+The Cardboard isn't terribly comfortable to wear, but you have to hold it against your face, which grows tiring.
+Furthermore, the edges of the cardboard will press into the sides of your face uncomfortably.

 However, there is a reasonable amount of room for glasses and more than adequate ventilation to keep the lenses fog-free.

-This next metric assessed how much work it was to get the headset ready for use, whether or not you needed to take your phone out of the case to use the headset or if it is easy to inadvertently hit a button on the phone, as well as the difficulty in getting headphones hooked up.
-The Google Cardboard scored alright in this group of tests, meriting a 7 out of 10 for its performance.
-The following chart shows how this score stacked up against the rest of the headsets of the group in this metric, worth 15% of the overall score.
+This next metric assesses how much work it was to get the headset ready for use, whether or not you needed to take your phone out of the case to use the headset or if it is easy to inadvertently hit a button on the phone, as well as the difficulty in getting headphones hooked up.

 It was quite easy to hook up headphones to your smartphone when using the Cardboard, as it did not obstruct the audio port at all.
 The cover folds out, making it a snap to insert your smartphone, but the phone does rest on its side, making it possible to press one of the side buttons accidentally while in use.